 Workplace injuries can happen at any time and to anyone, no matter how careful they are.

-These types of accidents can cause a lot of stress and trauma to the injured person and their loved ones.
+These types of personal injuries can cause a lot of stress and trauma to the injured person and their loved ones.

 Valerie Kearins Personal Injury Solicitors understands the often devastating impact that these types of personal injuries can have on individuals and their families.